 Parsing through the conflicting sleep advice out there is hard enough after a full night of sleep, let alone when you feel like a walking zombie.
 As a sleep coach, I’ll offer objective, compassionate, experienced advice to help you cut through the information clutter and find relief.
 I’ll keep you motivated through the ups and downs of the process, guiding you to the right approach and helping you stick with it.
 I’ll offer answers to all of your questions along the way.
 Together, we’ll make a good night’s sleep the new normal for your family.

-Won’t my child grow out of these sleep problems?
+Won’t my child grow out of these sleep issues?

 Maybe.
-It’s always possible, but some kids don’t get past their sleep issues until they’re 5 or 6 years old.
+It’s always possible, but some kids don’t get past their sleep issues until they’re 5 or 6 years old, or even older.
 I believe that sleep coaching helps you lay the foundation for a lifetime of healthy sleep habits.
 With that in mind, it’s wise to give the gift of sleep to your child (and yourself!) sooner rather than later.

 Consistency is the key.
 When a child’s parent or caregiver is diligent with the process, results come more quickly and last longer.
-My role is to help you lay out a sleep training plan to which you can commit, and to help you stay committed throughout the experience - whether it takes 3 days or 30.
+My role is to help you lay out a plan for healthy sleep to which you can commit, and to help you stay committed throughout the experience - whether it takes 3 days or 30.

 Absolutely not.
 As a trained and experienced sleep coach, I’ve seen a variety of sleep training methods work like a charm - some with very little crying, some with a lot.
 Again, the most important factor is consistency, so your ability and willingness to commit to a plan is the #1 consideration.
 My role is to help you choose a path forward and begin walking, cheering you on along the way.